Dulux 4L Exterior Paint Weathershield Gloss Vivid White

 If you're still stuck, seek guidance from a Dulux colour consultant.

 Just as with your interiors, make sure to view your exterior paint choices in different light conditions.
-For true accuracy, order Dulux sample pots and try out the colours in various locations around the outside of your home, and at different times of day.
+For true accuracy, order Dulux sample pots and try out the colours in various locations around the outside of your home.
+See how they look at different times of day.

 Depending on the size, surface, and condition of your house, with the right paint and equipment, you can save a lot of money by doing the job yourself.
 The final look will only be as good as your prep, so start by cleaning surfaces with a sugar soap solution.
 Any flaking paint will need to be sanded back or stripped.